 Other parks may not close, this is up to you to do your homework and make sure that they allow hiking at night at the time that you are planning on going.

-Wildlife you might see when hiking at night
+Wildlife you might see

 When it comes to the nature of a night hike, so many things are completely different.
 Especially the wildlife.
 The nocturnal creatures you might run across will generally be very scarce during the day.